 Treatment principle: Smooth the Liver, invigorate Liver Qi

-Common formulas: Xiao Yao San Jia Wei Xiao Yao San Yue Ju Wan and one other formulas
+Common formulas: Xiao Yao San Jia Wei Xiao Yao San Yue Ju Wan and two other formulas

 When Liver Qi does not flow smoothly or regularly, it becomes Stagnant and in Excess.
 This leads to Heat accumulating in the Liver.
 This affects not only the Liver, but other connected Organs as well as the Seven Emotions.